 I began the year with a post detailing our monthly household expenditures here in Mexico.
-Just in case you missed it, you can check it out HERE.

 After that post, I received dozens of emails requesting a breakdown of additional common budget categories such as entertainment, eating out, gasoline and groceries.

 Although I did mention those areas in the post, I didn’t assign them a set value.The reason that I didn’t is because those budget categories are flexible.
 We can easily alter our behavior a bit where needed in order to stay on budget.

 When we moved to Mexico, we had to learn to live on a lot less income (about 67% less).
 That meant developing healthy spending habits and carefully tracking our expenses.